 How to Sign an EXE in 5 Steps With an EV Code Signing Certificate Using Microsoft SignTool

 Got everything you need?
 Fantastic.
 Let’s add another security layer to your exe or app by signing it using an EV code signing certificate.
+(NOTE: The steps are basically the same for individual validation [IV] and standard code signing certificates.)

 1. Insert Your Hardware Token into Your Device.
 When the CA sent your EV code signing certificate, they did so using a hardware security token (usually a USB device) to securely store your certificate and private key.
 Take it and plug it into your Windows device.